dthomas0424/Project1Team6/README.md

 # Project1Team6

-Project Goal:

-Selected topic
-Home prices and Economic data (2005-2022)
+  Project Goal: To test common macro economic variables suitability in predicting Median Home Sale Prices.
+Various forms of testing were performed: time series and regression analysis.

+  The team used the FRED (Federal Reserve Economic Data) as the primary source of data.
+FRED is an online database consisting of hundreds of thousands of economic data time series from scores of national,   international, public, and private sources.
+The Labor of Burea Statistics(BLS.gov) was also used for CPI data.

-The reason the topic was selected
+SThe reason the topic was selected
 To see the effect of housing prices over time

 Description of the source of data